 13th October 2019.

-The Visit to this Sri Akka Salai Eswaran Temple also
+The visit to the Sri Akka Salai Eswaran Temple, also

-With great difficulty, we are able to locate this temple, since this original
+With great difficulty, we can locate this temple, since this original

 Shiva Temple was converted into an Anjaneyar / Hanuman temple and called Kottai Anumantharayaswamy Thiru Kovil.
 As per historians, the word Akka Salai

-means a place where ornaments are made out of Gold, minting of money, and Statues
+means a place where ornaments are made out of Gold, the minting of money, and Statues

 made of metals.
 The craftsmen are

-called Kammalars and they add the word Akkasalai to their name to distinguish them from others.
+called Kammalars, and they add the word Akkasalai to their name to distinguish themselves from others.

 Moolavar :